saulpierotti/markdown_notebook/PB.md

 ```
 * The main difference is that in lists I can reassign elements
 * The split function splits a string in a list separated by the separator given as an argument
-* I cannot split for the empty charachter, to separate a string in any charachter I shoul use `list(str)
+* I cannot split for the empty charachter, to separate a string in any charachter I should use `list(str)`

 # For loop
 ```